lucasjoliveau/doc/en/developer/reference/user_interface/scss_inheritance.md

 ## Overview

-Managing SCSS assets in Odoo is not as straightforward as it is in some other environments, but it’s highly efficient.
+Managing SCSS assets in Konvergo ERP is not as straightforward as it is in some other environments, but it’s highly efficient.

 Modularity is key.
-The inheritance scheme described further allows Odoo to:
+The inheritance scheme described further allows Konvergo ERP to:

   * customize the Bootstrap CSS framework;